zonemaster/zonemaster-gui/docs/INSTALL.md

 3. Build the GUI `npm run build`
 4. Upload the contents of the `public` folder to your web server or use CI/CD to deploy the GUI.
 5. Refer to [zonemaster.conf-example](/zonemaster.conf-example) for Apache configuration or [zonemaster-nginx.conf-example](/zonemaster-nginx.conf-example) for Nginx configuration.

+## Configuration

+Refer to the [configuration](CONFIG.md) guide for more information on how to configure the GUI.

+## Theming

+Refer to the [theming](THEMING.md) guide for more information on how to customize the GUI.

+## Keeping the source up to date

 To keep the source up to date, the easiest is to add an upstream remote to your local repository:
 ```sh